Disimpaction- How To Manually Remove Impacted Stool | Clear Relief Guide

 Understanding Impacted Stool and Disimpaction

 Impacted stool occurs when hardened fecal matter becomes lodged in the rectum or lower colon, making it difficult or impossible to pass naturally.
-This condition can cause significant discomfort, pain, and even complications like bowel obstruction or infection if left untreated.
-Disimpaction is the process of manually removing this stool to relieve symptoms and restore normal bowel function.
+This condition can cause significant discomfort, pain, abdominal bloating, nausea, and complications such as bowel obstruction, rectal injury, or infection if left untreated.
+Disimpaction is the process of removing this stool to relieve symptoms and restore normal bowel function.

-Manual disimpaction is often considered when other methods such as laxatives or enemas fail to alleviate the blockage.
+Manual disimpaction is often considered when other methods such as laxatives, suppositories, or enemas fail to alleviate the blockage.
 It’s a hands-on approach that requires care, precision, and proper hygiene to prevent injury or infection.
+Because the rectal tissue is delicate and complications can occur, manual removal is safest when performed by a trained healthcare professional or a properly instructed caregiver in appropriate circumstances.

 The Anatomy Behind Stool Impaction